 The Eastman Composition Department is devoted to teaching students who wish to pursue a professional and/or academic career in concert and computer music composition.
 We have no stylistic or sectarian agendas; our goal is to help students learn to write the music that inspires and interests them.

 Our programs of study equip students with a thorough knowledge of all contemporary forms of musical expression and the ability to present their personal style in each of them.
 In order to enable the student to explore the wide range of today’s diverse compositional styles and media, it is the policy of the the Department to rotate the faculty and students so that no student ordinarily studies with the same teacher for more than one year during a period of three years.
 Accordingly, each member of the faculty teaches students at all levels of experience, from freshman to doctoral students.

-As part of their professional training, all graduate students are expected to teach or assist in teaching, as well as participate in departmental activities such as producing concerts and symposia, or in the Eastman Audio Research Center (EARS).
+As part of their professional training, all graduate students are expected to teach or assist in teaching, as well as participate in departmental activities such as producing concerts and symposia, or in the Eastman Audio Research Studio (EARS).
 The students will be required, during each year in which they receive a graduate stipend, to teach small classes or one-on-one lessons, assist with the Composers Concerts series and productions by EARS, and/or help to maintain and supervise the studio.
 The department views the service requirement as integral to the degree and critical career preparation, in that it provides experience working with other musicians, teaching and concert production experience, professional development, and faculty mentoring around teaching.